 Nick Aikman has a Master of Arts Degree in Silversmithing and Jewellery from the Royal College of Art.
 For some years after graduation, he specialised in making precious and non-precious jewellery to commission and for exhibition.
 He also has experience working with larger scale architectural metalwork and as an industrial design consultant.
-His practical knowledge and experience covers work on a wide range of scales, in metal, wood, plastic and many other materials He has taught at Loughborough since 1980.
+His practical and theoretical knowledge includes work on a wide range of scales, in metal, wood, plastic and many other materials.

-Nick was part of the committee that set-up the Association for Contemporary Jewellery.
+Nick was a member of the committee that set-up the Association for Contemporary Jewellery.

 Current research interests centre on the art medal, particularly as an expressive medium for applied artists, and as a format for developing new techniques and processes.

 Aikman, NRS., 'What do you want - a medal?'
 The art medal as an opportunity for craft practice.
 Pending.
 An article proposing that the format of the art medal offers a relevant and challenging opportunity to applied artists and craft practitioners.